 Students have the right, within a reasonable time, to know their academic scores, to review their grade-dependent work, and to be provided with explanations for the determination of their course grades.
-Students are encouraged to review their progress in person no later than Week Eight (Wednesday, October 9th) and periodically throughout the semester during office hours, and by appointment.
+Students are encouraged to review their progress in person periodically throughout the semester during office hours, and by appointment.